Rank-based linkage I: triplet comparisons and oriented simplicial complexes: Sheaves on a simplicial complex

 \begin{proof} Let $U$ be an open set.
-The sections of the sheafification of $\mcf'_3$ over $U$ are compatible collections of sections on open covers of $U$ mod the relation that identifies pairs of such collections that agree after further refinement.
-In particular, suppose that $S_1, \dots, S_k$ are the $2$-simplices contained in $U$.
-Every open cover of $U$ must contain at least one open set that includes $S_i$ and therefore its edges; thus the orientation must be acyclic on the edges of $S_i$.
+The sections of the sheafification of $\mcf'_k$ over $U$ are compatible collections of sections on open covers of $U$ mod the relation that identifies pairs of such collections that agree after further refinement.
+In particular, let $S_1, \dots, S_n$ be the maximal simplices contained in $U$.
+Every open cover of $U$ must contain at least one open set that includes $S_i$ and therefore its edges; thus the orientation must have no cycles of length $k$ or less on the edges of $S_i$.
 On the other hand, by considering an open cover with one set for each simplex in $U$, we see that there are no further conditions.

-Clearly a section of the sheafification over $U$ determines an orientation of the $1$-simplices in $U$ uniquely (that is, equivalent collections of sections on open covers determine the same orientation), and conversely an orientation acyclic on the $S_i$ determines a section over $U$.
-We thus see that, for every $U$, the sections of $\mcf_3$ and of the sheafification of $\mcf'_3$ are in canonical bijection.
+Clearly a section of the sheafification over $U$ determines an orientation of the $1$-simplices in $U$ uniquely (that is, equivalent collections of sections on open covers determine the same orientation), and conversely an orientation with no cycles of length $k$ or less on the $S_i$ determines a section over $U$.
+We thus see that, for every $U$, the sections of $\mcf_k$ and of the sheafification of $\mcf'_k$ are in canonical bijection.
 It is obvious that the restriction maps match as well. \end{proof}